Adama Sanogo scores 26, No. 18 UConn beats DePaul 75-68

 - Adama SanogoCollege basketball player (2020–202_) Connecticut

-STORRS, Conn.
-(AP) Adama Sanogo was not pleased with his recent performance, and the UConn center decided to take out his frustrations on DePaul.

-Sanogo scored 26 points as No. 18 UConn beat DePaul 75-68 Saturday in the regular-season finale for both teams.
+STORRS, Conn. — Adama Sanogo scored a game-high 26 points as No. 18 UConn beat DePaul 75-68 Saturday in the regular season finale for both teams.

-Sanogo had 13 points on 6-for-16 shooting in the Huskies' 64-62 loss to Creighton on Wednesday.

-''An angry Adama is hard to deal with,'' UConn coach Dan Hurley said. ''His track record coming off a sub-par game is pretty good.
-He responds very, very well to not being at his best.''

 Tyrese Martin added 19 points and 16 rebounds for UConn, which held a 49-31 edge over DePaul on the boards.
 UConn (22-8, 13-6 Big East) has won six of its last seven games.